lightning/bolts/02-peer-protocol.md

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`

 For simplicity, a node can only remove HTLCs added by the other node.
-There are three reasons for removing an HTLC: it has timed out, it has failed to route, or the payment preimage is supplied.
+There are 3 reasons for removing an HTLC: it has timed out, it has failed to route, or the payment preimage is supplied.

 The `reason` field is an opaque encrypted blob for the benefit of the